-We note that while the height of the confusion foreground and the number of DWDs radiating GWs with $f_{\rm{GW}} > 10^{-4}\,\rm{Hz}$ is reduced by a factor of 2 for model FZ relative to model F50, the number of resolved sources is not reduced to an equal degree.
-This is because in the absence of less competing GW signals from DWDs in the LISA frequency band, more DWDs can be individually resolved.
-Between models FZ and F50, the number of resolvable systems with SNR $>7$ over all DWD types decreases by only $\sim14\%$.

 The distance and chirp mass of DWDs which exhibit observable orbital evolution due to the emission of GWs during the LISA mission can be measured.
 This is because the chirp mass -- distance degeneracy in the observed strain can be broken with the observed GW frequency evolution, or chirp.
 Assuming a chirp resolution of $1/T_{\rm{obs}}^2 \sim 8\times10^{-9}\,\rm{Hz}^2$, we select the DWDs whose chirp masses and distances can be measured.
-Figure \ref{fig:Mc_vs_dist} shows the chirp mass vs the luminosity distance for each DWD type in this selected population.
+Figure \ref{fig:Mc_vs_dist} shows the chirp mass vs the luminosity distance for each DWD type in this selected population for the fiducial variation.
+The same figure for our other three parameter variations and accompanying discussion is shown in Appendix \ref{appendix:Mc_dist_vars}.
 The contours show the $5^{\rm{th}}$, $25^{\rm{th}}$, $50^{\rm{th}}$, $75^{\rm{th}}$, and $95^{\rm{th}}$ percentiles for models FZ (light blue) and F50 (dark blue, dashed).
 Despite the reduction in the height of the confusion foreground when considering model FZ relative to F50, we find that LISA is unable to differentiate between the chirp mass -- distance distributions of the two models.